 Compensating Your Oil Rig Explosion Injuries

-Not only do oil rigs handle flammable substances, but they handle massive quantities of them, allowing for an extremely violent explosion.
+Not only do oil rigs handle flammable substances, but they handle massive quantities of them.

 Employees in close range of the explosion site can suffer death and serious injuries including:

-- Burn Injuries: In some cases of third and fourth degree burns, tissue and even bones can be permanently damaged.
+- Burn Injuries: In cases of third and fourth degree, tissue and bones can be permanently damaged.

 - Brain Injuries: As the equipment on the rig becomes airborne due to the pressure, workers even far from the site of the explosion can suffer catastrophic head injury from falling debris.

 - Spinal Injuries: Falling debris, or the force from the explosion itself, can damage sections of the spine.

 - Loss of Limb: It is not uncommon for the force of the initial blast or fast traveling pieces of heavy debris in the aftermath to cause the sudden loss of appendages.